Justworks Payroll: Creating Time Off Polices

 Adding a Time Off Policy

 Start by clicking into the Time Off tab in the left-hand side menu of your Justworks Payroll account.
-Then, click the +Add policy button in the upper right-hand corner of the Policy tab.
+Then, click the Policies tab, followed by the + Add policy button.

 Basic Policy Details

-On the next page, you’ll be able to enter these key policy details:
+On the set up page you’ll be able to enter these key policy details:

 • Policy name: How the policy will appear in employees’ accounts.